 People may find relief from over-the-counter or prescription eye drops.

-Preservative-free eye drops are available for If people are using artificial tears more than 6 times each day or have an allergy to preservatives, they can look for preservative-free eye drops.
+Preservative-free eye drops are available for people who are sensitive to preservatives.
+If people are using artificial tears more than 6 times each day or have an allergy to preservatives, they can look for preservative-free eye drops.

 If artificial tears do not relieve symptoms or dryness is severe, other treatment options for dry eyes after cataract surgery may include: